aaronkl/aaronkl.github.io/_pages/talks.md

 ## 2026

+- Talk on OpenEuroLLM at the [Friday Talks @ Tübingen](https://fridaytalks.github.io/).

 - Invited talk at the Knowledge Exchange Workshops for Large Language Models of the German Aerospace Center

 ## 2025